Products recommended in the post contain affiliate links. We may receive a commission when you buy something through our posts.

 - Not ideal for commercial electricians

-Final Verdict: Despite some defects in reading frequency and response time, the Fluke 101 Basic Digital Multimeter still has regarded as one of the best multimeters for residential electricians due to its essential features.
+Final Verdict: Despite some defects in reading frequency and response time, It still has regarded as one of the best multimeter for residential electricians due to its essential features.

 The Klein Tools MM400 is one of the digital clamp multimeters positively reviewed by many users.